TobiasKozel/GuitarD/README.md

 The VST/AU plugin works on Windows and Mac OS X.

-The DSP code can be compiled without iPlug and the GUI so it can be included in other plugins easily.
+The DSP code can be compiled without iPlug and the GUI so it can be included in other projects easily.
 Just include `./src/headless/headless.h` and you should be good to go.
 Everything is header only to make the code as portable as possible.
 The headless version was testet on Windows (MSVC, gcc), Mac OS X (clang) and Linux (gcc, clang).

 ## Where to start